MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-model.md

 ms.reviewer: v-bholmes
 ---

-# Add a 3D model to a step in the Dynamics 365 Guides PC app
+# Add a 3D model from the 3D toolkit to a step in the Dynamics 365 Guides PC app

 [!include [rename-banner](~/includes/cc-data-platform-banner.md)]